Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} ability to flexibly select and use tools represents a remarkable cognitive capability that extends human physical limitations and sets us apart from other species\cite{baber_2003_cognition,johnsonfrey_2003_whats}.
-While certain non-human animals demonstrate rudimentary tool usage—such as chimpanzees inserting sticks into termite mounds\cite{goodall1964tool}, orangutans using long poles to retrieve fruit\cite{thorpe2009orangutans}, or ants employing leaves to transport food\cite{fellers1976tool}-humans exhibit a uniquely flexible and sophisticated capacity for tool manipulation across diverse contexts.
+While certain non-human animals demonstrate rudimentary tool usage—such as chimpanzees inserting sticks into termite mounds\cite{goodall1964tool}, orangutans using long poles to retrieve fruit\cite{thorpe2009orangutans}, or ants employing leaves to transport food\cite{fellers1976tool}.
+This fundamental difference in cognitive flexibility represents a key evolutionary advancement that enables humans to exhibit uniquely sophisticated capacity for tool manipulation across diverse contexts.

-Unlike animals, humans can design complex multi-component tools\cite{stout2011stone}, transmit tool-making knowledge across generations through language\cite{morgan2015experimental}, adapt tools for purposes far removed from their original function\cite{biro2013tool,heersmink2022human}, and create abstract tools like mathematical symbols and computer algorithms\cite{dehaene2022symbols}.
-This flexibility allows humans to select appropriate tools for novel situations, repurpose objects for unintended functions, and even create new tools to address emerging challenges.
-Despite its evolutionary significance and centrality to human cognition, the computational and neural mechanisms underlying flexible tool selection remain insufficiently understood\cite{johnson2004neural,goldenberg_2009_the,vaesen_2012_the,federico2023functional}.
+Beyond basic tool use, humans demonstrate several unique capabilities: designing complex multi-component tools\cite{stout2011stone}, transmitting tool-making knowledge across generations through language\cite{morgan2015experimental}, adapting tools for purposes far removed from their original function\cite{biro2013tool,heersmink2022human}, and creating abstract tools like mathematical symbols and computer algorithms\cite{dehaene2022symbols}.
+This flexibility allows humans to select appropriate tools for novel situations, repurpose objects for unintended functions, and create new tools to address emerging challenges.
+Despite its evolutionary significance and centrality to human cognition, the computational and neural mechanisms underlying flexible tool selection remain poorly understood\cite{johnson2004neural,goldenberg_2009_the,vaesen_2012_the,federico2023functional}.

 Several neurocognitive studies suggest that the human brain represents tools and their potential uses through abstract attribute spaces rather than rigid categorical classifications \cite{martin1996neural,kellenbach2003actions,huth2012continuous}.
 When confronted with a novel situation requiring tool use, the brain appears to extract essential functional and physical attributes needed for the task, then matches these requirements against the attributes of available objects.
 This attribute-based matching process provides a plausible explanation for how humans can generalize tool knowledge to novel situations and identify suitable alternatives when preferred tools are unavailable.